* Russia clarifies Putin recognizes possibility of deal extension

 Saudi Arabia's energy minister said on Thursday he was "flexible" about prolonging the production-curbing pact until the end of 2018.

-However, concerns linger about growing U.S. crude exports, due to a hefty WTI discount to Brent prices, which makes U.S. oil more competitive.
+However, concerns linger about growing U.S. crude exports, incentivised by a hefty WTI discount to Brent prices.

 "We have a couple of bearish factors like a new record for U.S. crude exports, the reopening of Libya's biggest oilfield, a new year high in U.S. crude production and the recent strength of the U.S. dollar," said Frank Schallenberger, head of commodity research at LBBW in Stuttgart.

-A stronger dollar, which makes greenback-denominated more expensive for buyers in other currencies, also led to further losses in the oil market on Friday.
+A stronger dollar also led to further losses in the oil market on Friday.
 The dollar hit a 10-week high after data showing the largest gain in U.S. wages since December 2016 bolstered bets on an interest rate hike by year-end.

 "I expect Brent to drop below $55 a barrel and WTI below $50 in the next couple of days," Schallenberger said.

-U.S. government data showed this week that crude exports had risen to a record of nearly 2 million barrels per day as domestic production grows.
+U.S. government data showed this week that crude exports had risen to a record of nearly 2 million barrels per day.

-Investors were also watching Tropical Storm Nate as companies shut down some oil production in the Gulf of Mexico ahead of its expected arrival in the area as a hurricane on Sunday.
+Investors were also wary of tropical storm Nate shutting down some oil production in the Gulf of Mexico ahead of its expected arrival in the area as a hurricane on Sunday.

 "The biggest impact (from Nate) could be on gasoline prices, depending on how many refineries are forced to shut down.
 But I don't think we will see another bull run," Schallenberger said.